hannahellis4242/notes/Ellipse2/OrbitalPlane.md

 # The Orbital Plane

+Here we will develop the orbital elements in terms of planes.
+We should be able to translate a set of orbital elemnts to their coresponding plane and then any postition along an orbit within the orbital plane to it's position relative to the reference plane.

+## The Reference Plane

+Since we could choose any plane we liked as a reference plane, we'll make some convention choices now.
+When setting up axes for our reference plane[^1].
+We will choose our x axis[^2] to be our "reference direction"

+[^1]:Any plane and it's normal forms a reference frame.
+[^2]:And correspondingly our i unit vector

+## Equations of a Plane

 Since the Orbital Plane is a plane like any other we can start with the typical vector equation that forms a plane.

 ``` math